Performance Tools and KPIs to Help You Crush Your Marketing Goals

 A KPI, according to Investopedia, is “any metric that indicates how well a specific goal or objective is being achieved… and can be created for any activity with mathematically measurable results.”

 But just because a business uses KPIs to measure their goal-driven tasks doesn’t mean the data is relevant.
+As an SEO agency, we have our heads in data all day long.
+Not all data is created equal and there is no shortage of it.
+More often than not, you have far too much data.

 When it comes to crunching the numbers, missed opportunities are a huge problem.
 If you’re gauging your marketing efforts with KPIs but can’t make sense of the data, you could be measuring the wrong things.
 The other possibility is that you’ve applied the wrong indicators.